-The level of Directors' Fees is reviewed annually by the RC and/or the Board, during which factors such as contributions, regulatory changes and responsibilities and market benchmarks are taken into consideration.
+Directors' Fees are reviewed annually by the RC and/or the Board, taking into consideration contributions, regulatory changes and responsibilities, and market benchmarks.

-The RC, with the concurrence of the Board, has recommended that an amount of S\$279,312 as Directors' Fees be paid to the Non-executive Independent Directors for FY2018.
-These fees will be tabled for shareholders' approval at the 2019 AGM.
+The RC, with the concurrence of the Board, has recommended that an amount of S\$281,000 as Directors' Fees be paid to the Non-executive Independent Directors for FY2019.
+These fees will be tabled for shareholders' approval at the 2020 AGM.

-8.2.2 Non-Executive Director
+7.2.2 Non-Executive Non-Independent Director

-No remuneration was paid to the Non-executive Director, Mr. Franky Oesman Widjaja, during the year.
+No remuneration was paid to the Non-executive Non-independent Director during the year.
 He also does not receive Directors' Fees.

-Principle 9: Disclosure on Remuneration
+Principle 8: Disclosure on Remuneration